Mattel partners with Atlantis Paradise Island Bahamas to offer Barbie Bahamas Beach Vacation: Where Atlantis Dreams Come True

 Perhaps that is the greatest takeaway of “Black Barbie: A Documentary”: It’s not about which black Barbie dolls are bestsellers for Mattel.
 It’s about how Barbie dolls, like them or not, have a great deal of influence on how people (especially impressionable children) can view the world.

-Netflix will premiere “Black Barbie: A Documentary” in 2024, on a date to be announced.
+Netflix will premiere “Black Barbie: A Documentary” on June 19, 2024.

 Mattel Adventure Park set for 2024 opening featuring first-of-its-kind Hot Wheels Bone Shaker Rollercoaster